vimal-verma/Jharkhand-Tribal-Products-frontend/README.md

 ![logo](https://raw.githubusercontent.com/vimal-verma/Jharkhand-Tribal-Products-frontend/master/src/assets/logo2.png?token=ALCVPNBN6QOAQ5E6RRIHN7TBP3EYW)

-project build under IIIT Ranchi for the Jharkhand Tribal with the aim of providing a platform to sell their products.
+Project build under IIIT Ranchi for the Jharkhand Tribal with the aim of providing a platform to sell their products.

+## Proposal to design Ecommerce Solution for Jharkhand Tribal Products.

+## Project Scope:
+The project is to develop a custom website where Jharkhand Tribal products can be sold online.
+Administrator, in this case client will be responsible for managing the product details and the users, in this case customers from the web based backend panel.
+The development has to be from scratch with development of backend and front end as well as an admin website for controlling and operating the website.
+The development has to be scalable for an increase in the number of users.

 ### Users Functionalities